zhutao100/qwen-code/docs/users/quickstart.md

 > [!note]
 >
-> When you first authenticate Qwen Code with your Qwen account, a workspace called "qwen-code" is automatically created for you.
+> When you first authenticate Qwen Code with your Qwen account, a workspace called ".qwen" is automatically created for you.
 This workspace provides centralized cost tracking and management for all Qwen Code usage in your organization.

 > [!tip]
 >